Why take Shelter Medicine Courses?

 Animal welfare professionals in any position experience many unique challenges when working in shelter or rescue environments.
-That’s why The University of Florida’s online Shelter Medicine Program is the perfect opportunity for all animal welfare professionals to gain critical knowledge in this growing field.
+That’s why the UF Veterinary Shelter Medicine Online supported by PetSmart Charities® is the perfect opportunity for all animal welfare professionals to gain critical knowledge in this growing field.

 The demand for well-trained professionals in all areas of shelter operations is vital to the care of animals in need.
 Career changers without a background in shelter medicine can ease into the program as a non-degree seeking student.
 Non-profit leadership courses can be particularly helpful for students interested in making a difference in the lives of animals but may not have an extensive science background.

 What does it mean to be a Non-Degree seeking student?